 Leo Joseph Vallee was born in Carleton Place, Ontario, on 15 December 1923.
 His father worked in a spinning mill and raised Leo and his younger brother after his wife’s death in 1928.
 As a youth, Leo excelled in sport and outdoor activities.
 He attended school in Carleton Place and Renfrew.

 Gunner Vallee played his part in the historic assault.
-After a month and a half in Normandy, he earned the Military Medal for “gallant and distinguished services in the field” by his actions in a gun position fire which ignited charge bags and spread to a gun.
+After a month and a half in Normandy, he earned the Military Medal for “gallant and distinguished services in the field” by his actions in a gun position fire, which ignited charge bags and spread to a gun.

 At the end of the Pacific war in August 1945, he was posted to the 71st Field Regiment RCA in Petawawa.
 In September 1946, he married and joined the 1st Regiment, Royal Canadian Horse Artillery (1 RCHA) in Camp Shilo, Manitoba.

 In late 1957, as part of the normal three-year rotation of regiments to the 4th Canadian Infantry Brigade Group with the British Army of the Rhine, Sergeant-Major Vallee, now with the British Drill and Duties Course and a three-month attachment to the Royal Horse Artillery under his belt, joined the 1st Regiment to serve as Battery Sergeant-Major (BSM) of B Battery.
 After three years in Europe, he returned to Petawawa’s 4th Regiment, Royal Canadian Horse Artillery where he became BSM of L Battery.
-In September 1963, he was promoted and appointed Regimental Sergeant-Major (RSM).
-After three busy years he again travelled West to join Manitoba District’s Instructional Staff, although he was soon attached to Canadian Forces Base Shilo.
+In September 1963, he became Regimental Sergeant-Major (RSM).
+After three busy years, he again travelled West to join Manitoba District’s Instructional Staff, although he was soon attached to Canadian Forces Base Shilo.
 In January 1968, he returned to Eastern Ontario for employment at Canadian Forces Headquarters, Ottawa.

 In September 1971, he was appointed RSM for an unprecedented third time, this time with the Canadian Airborne Regiment.
 He seemed to be everywhere, talking to soldiers, listening to their concerns, sharing risks and hardship, and setting an example.
 He accompanied the Regiment across Canada, into the Arctic, to the U.S. and Jamaica.
 He parachuted with the Regiment’s sub-units at every opportunity.